 |Coursework||NUMERICAL METHODS ASSIGNMENT||15|

-enable the students to understand the steps needed to compute a solution to a problem in fluid dynamics using a CFD code and to understand the possible sources of error in a CFD simulation
+- enable the students to understand the steps needed to compute a solution to a problem in fluid dynamics and to understand the possible sources of error in a computational fluid dynamics (CFD) simulation

-enable the students to use a CFD code to run a simulation of a simple flow of engineering interest, including pre- and post-processing
+- enable the students to use a computer-based tool to perform a simulation of a simple flow of engineering interest, including pre- and post-processing

 C - Cognitive/analytical